boyanfan/dream-engine/docs/ResourceManager.md

 Retrieve a loaded audio chunk from the audio pool.

 **Parameters**
-- audioName: The base filename of the audio, without the extension.
+- `audioName`: The base filename of the audio, without the extension.

 **Returns:**
 Pointer to `Mix_Chunk` if found, or nullptr.